General Post Office

 Your tour will leave you not only full of the local history of the capital city but also with a great foundation to explore the city at your leisure.

-Please note: external guides are not allowed in Trinity College so you will be parting ways with your guide at the entrance where you will join a small guided tour the visit to the Trinity College CampusOld Library and the Book of Kells.
+Please note: external guides are not allowed in Trinity College so you will be parting ways with your guide at the entrance where you will join a small guided tour the visit to the Trinity College Campus, Old Library and the Book of Kells.

 All books from the Long Room have been removed as part of the historic Old Library Redevelopment Project, except the first four bays as you enter the space.
-In the meanwhile your visitor experience will include a digital journey through the Old Library’s precious collections.
+In the meantime your visitor experience will include a digital journey through the Old Library’s precious collections.

 The Road to Independence: Private Walking Tour of Dublin

 Explore some of the most important sites of the Easter Uprising of 1916 in the beautiful city of Dublin, independent Ireland's capital city.
-See the scenes of fierce fighting, the statues of rebel leaders on O'Connell street and the rebels' HQ at the General Post Office – end at the moving Gardens of Remembrance.
+See the scenes of fierce fighting, the statues of rebel leaders on O'Connell Street and the rebels' HQ at the General Post Office – end at the moving Gardens of Remembrance.

 On your private tour, you will: